Entry requirements

 (iii) Month/year created

-If we wish to know more about your artwork from the Admissions Test or your portfolio, we will arrange for a discussion with you.
+If we wish to know more about your artwork from your portfolio, we will arrange for a discussion with you.

 Audition